First shelter of Henno Martin at Kuiseb Canyon

 • The second priority is the availability of a nearby water source, which was not the case at this shelter

-• Location however was good for hunting.
-The biggest game they shot however was not an animal at the plateau, but a feral cattle bull and they had to carry the whole weight of meat from the canyon bottom up to their shelter on the plateau rim.
+• However, the location was good for hunting.
+The biggest game they shot was not an animal at the plateau but a feral cattle bull, and they had to carry the whole weight of meat from the canyon bottom up to their shelter on the plateau rim.